donmccurdy/blog/_drafts/es6-generators-with-callbacks.md

 }
 ```

 And that's it!
-The rest of your application can continue without worrying about callbacks tucked away in a dependency.
+The rest of your application can continue without worrying about the callbacks tucked away in a dependency.